 Holy Cross Lutheran Church began when Lutheran families living in Belconnen came together to worship at the Weetangera Primary School in early 1977.
 The current building became the home of the congregation in April 1985.

 The congregation has evolved over the 40 years of its life.
-We believe we are now on the cusp of exciting challenges and opportunities.
-The development of high-rise residential buildings (Altitude, the Link and Wayfarer) are close by.
+We believe we are now on the cusp of exciting challenges and opportunities with the development of high-rise residential buildings (Altitude, the Link and Wayfarer) in the Belconnen Town Centre.

 Many of our members come from traditional Lutheran backgrounds who moved to Canberra from many regions in Australia and the world to live, work and study.
 Our membership has expanded to those from quite different cultural and faith backgrounds.
-Our pastor Hans has spent most of his life in India among an active Lutheran congregation before joining Holy Cross in September 2009.
-Among our current worshippers you will find people from Papua New Guinea, West Papua, a number of African and Asian countries and a few from Germany.
+Among our current worshippers, you will find people from Papua New Guinea, West Papua, a number of African and Asian countries and a few from Germany.

 Our building was designed as a multi-use facility and thus it is not equipped with traditional church pews and stained glass windows – although for many years we did have a pipe organ.
 This flexibility allows us to arrange the furniture to suit different styles of worship and to accommodate worship activities such as drama.